skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

     datastore can be thin-provisioned and must have enough free space to accommodate the 300GB comprising the Delphix operating system.

-  9. Select four (4) or more data stores for Database Storage for the Delphix Engine.
-The Delphix Engine will stripe all of the Database Storage across these VMDKs, so for optimal I/O performance each VMDK must be equal in size and be configured Thick Provisioned - Eager Zeroed.
-Additionally, these VMDKs should be distributed as evenly as possible across all four SCSI I/O controllers, as described in KB045 Re-configuring Controllers.
+  9. The Delphix VM Configuration Storage requires a minimum of 10GB.
+The VMFS volume should have enough available space to hold all ESX configuration and log files associated with the Delphix Engine.

+      The Delphix Engine system disk should be stored in a VMDK system drive.
+The VMFS volume where the .ova is deployed should therefore have at least 300GB of free space prior to deploying the .ova.
+The VMFS volume must be located on shared storage in order to use vMotion and HA features.

   10. Select the virtual network you want to use.
 If using multiple physical NICs for link aggregation, you must use vSphere